SerdarMustafa1/TAS-Assignment/README.md

 To run on an iOS simulator, follow the instructions available on the [Expo website.](https://docs.expo.io/versions/v36.0.0/workflow/ios-simulator/)

+To run on an actual device.
+Please first download the expo app from either Google Play or iOS app store.

+iOS: Open camera and scan QR code from your terminal or expo browser.

+Android: Open Expo app and click on scan QR code.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License
 [Apache License 2.0](https://opensource.org/licenses/Apache-2.0)